Dvůr Králové nad Labem: Sights

-The town is known for Safari Park Dvůr Králové with its African safari theme.
-Visitors may admire over 2,300 animals of 500 species of mostly African hoofstock.
-It has a reputation of one of the most successful breeders of many endangered species.

-Notable is the Church of Saint John the Baptist, which is a national monument. it was built in the Gothic style on the site of the original Romanesque church.
+The most important historical monument is the Church of Saint John the Baptist.
+It was built in the Gothic style on the site of the original Romanesque church.
 The tower was added in 1644 and its present appearance is from the reconstructions in the 1890s.

-The historic core is formed by T. G. Masaryka Square.
+The historic core is formed by the square Náměstí T. G. Masaryka.
 Its main landmark is the Renaissance Old Town Hall.
 It was built in 1833, after the original building from 1572 burned down in 1790.
 It has arcades and decorative façade.
-Other sights of the square include Art Nouveau savings bank from 1909–1910, Baroque marian column from 1754, and a fountain from 1857.
+Other sights of the square include the Art Nouveau savings bank built in 1909–1910, a Baroque marian column from 1754, and a fountain from 1857.

-In the town part of Žireč there is an old residence of the Jesuits.
+The town is known for Safari Park Dvůr Králové with its African safari theme.
+Visitors may admire over 3,300 animals of 400 species of mostly African hoofstock.
+It has a reputation of one of the most successful breeders of many endangered species.
+It is the most visited tourist destination of the region.

+A notable building in Dvůr Králové nad Labem-Žireč is the former residence of the Jesuits.
+Originally a Renaissance fortress from the 16th century, it was rebuilt and extended in the early Baroque style.
+Today, it houses a social residential facility for patients with multiple sclerosis.